 Section 505.1 of the International Energy Conservation Code is supplemented with the following:

 Change of occupancy or Use – General – energy star equipment (IECC 505.1.1).
 Where the building or space is altered to become a bakery, commercial kitchen or commercial laundry, and the proposed design uses only all-electric Energy Star-rated process equipment and code compliant all-electric HVAC equipment, improvements to the building envelope immediately adjoining the spaces containing that use shall not be required.
-For the purposes of this exception, fossil fuel burning equipment shall not be used or installed within the building or space undergoing the change of occupancy.
+For the purposes of this exception, fossil fuel-combusting equipment shall not be used or installed within the building or space undergoing the change of occupancy.

-SECTION 121.
+SECTION 124.
 Ordinance 8766, Section 6, as amended, and K.C.C.
 16.08.050 are hereby amended to read as follows:

-Approved numbers or addresses shall be provided for all new and existing buildings in such a position as to be plainly visible and legible from the street or road fronting the property and in conformance with this section.
+Approved numbers or addresses shall be provided for all new and existing buildings in such a position as to be plainly visible and legible from the road fronting the property and in conformance with this section.

 A. The owner, occupant((,)) or renter of any addressed building or other structure shall maintain the address numbers in a conspicuous place over or near the principal entrance or entrances.
-If ((said)) the entrance(((s))) cannot be easily seen from the nearest adjoining street, the address numbers shall be placed in such other conspicuous place on ((said)) the building or structure as is necessary for visually locating such address numbers from the nearest adjoining street.
+If ((said)) the entrance(((s))) cannot be easily seen from the nearest adjoining ((street)) road, the address numbers shall be placed in such other conspicuous place on ((said)) the building or structure as is necessary for visually locating such address numbers from the nearest adjoining ((street)) road.

-B. If the addressed building or structure cannot be easily seen or is ((greater)) more than 50 feet from the nearest adjoining street, the address numbers shall be placed on a portion of the site that is clearly visible and no ((greater)) more than 20 feet from the street.
+B. If the addressed building or structure cannot be easily seen ((or is greater than 50 feet)) from the nearest adjoining ((street)) road, the address numbers shall be placed on a portion of the site that is clearly visible ((and no greater than 20 feet)) from the ((street)) road.

 C. The address numbers shall: